yichunzhao/csharpinheritance/README.md

 # csharpinheritance
 C Sharp Inheritance

-C sharp doesn't have a super keyword, as usde in the Java to refer to the parent class.
+C sharp doesn't have a 'super' keyword, but using ':' on the constructor to refer to its parent class.